 …mid-summer, that is.
-For me and countless gardeners in the midwest, this time of year means that produce is starting to roll in.
+For me and countless gardeners in the American Midwest, this time of year means that produce is starting to roll in.
 And that means I have to start doing something with it all.
 So what does this time of year mean for me?
 It means–

 - Remembering how long to blanch green beans is knowledge I use on a daily basis.